WSDOT/wsdot-ios-app/README.md

 Features
 --------
-* Traffic Map with real-time alerts and conditions.
+* Traffic Map with highway cameras, real-time alerts and traffic conditions.
 * Ferry schedules, alerts and VesselWatch.
 * Mountain Pass condition and weather reports.
 * WSDOT Social media feeds for the latest news.